eolson3/Age-Political-Identification/osf/metrics/README.md

 `osf.metrics` allows storing anonymized usage data and defining periodic reports based on that data.

-the data model was built to be [COUNTER](https://cop5.projectcounter.org/en/5.0.2/)-compliant, but note that the COUNTER_SUSHI api has not yet been implemented atop.
+the data model was built to be [COUNTER](https://cop5.projectcounter.org/en/5.0.2/)-compliant.

 ## data model
 usage data and periodic reports are both stored in elasticsearch using